notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/now.md

 I've been spending a lot of time lately honing my Obsidian Vault.
 I've restructured it along the lines of PARA, which has helped massively.
 (I've also set up my email and file structure in the same way).
 I'm using a new to me plugin, Projects, to create a content plan.
 Writing, here we come!

 I've created project plans which has given me greater clarity about all the plates I'm currently spinning.
 This week has been a bit easier, although busy, and I feel as if I've moved forward.

+I've streamlined all my to do lists and used Dataview to create monthly and yearly lists.

 ---